Žan Rogelj

-Žan Rogelj (born 25 November 1999) is a Slovenian professional footballer who plays as a right-back or right midfielder for Polish Ekstraklasa club Wisła Płock, on loan from Belgian Pro League club Charleroi.
+Žan Rogelj (born 25 November 1999) is a Slovenian professional footballer who plays as a right-back or right midfielder for Ekstraklasa club Wisła Płock.

 Club career

 Rogelj started the 2018–19 season as a reserve player for the Slovenian top flight side Triglav Kranj but ended the season as a starter, making 22 league appearances.

 In August 2020, he signed for WSG Tirol in the Austrian Bundesliga.

 International career

 Rogelj debuted with the senior Slovenia national team in a friendly 6–0 win over Gibraltar on 4 June 2021.